Charliexlj/DLMammoClassifier-Summer2023/docs/week1.md

 # Week 1: Team Onboarding, Project Orientation and Initial Research

+During the first week of the project, our main focus was on forming the team, understanding the scope of the project, and planning our approach.
+This document provides an overview of our progress and tasks for Week 1.

 ## Objectives
 1. Establish team roles.
 2. Discuss the project scope and objectives.